-Keeps charges a fee for each shipment that it sends out to subscribers.
+Keeps charges a shipping fee for each delivery it sends out to subscribers.

 However, Keeps does offer to replace any damaged or defective items free of charge.

-Hair loss is a normal part of life, and people typically lose 50–100 strands each day.
+Hair loss is a normal occurrence, and people typically lose 50–100 strands each day.

 Usually, once a hair strand falls out, a new one grows from the same follicle.
 Over time, some follicles stop producing new hair.

 This tends to happen when people get older.
-Male pattern hair loss is the name for the progressive loss of hair on the scalp after puberty in males.
+Male pattern hair loss is progressive hair loss on the scalp after puberty in males.
 Research suggests it may affect

-While hair loss can be a natural part of getting older, a person may find it distressing, and it can affect self-esteem and confidence.
+While hair loss can be a natural part of aging, a person may find it distressing, and it can affect self-esteem and confidence.